wangxubo/Alien/README.md

 # Alien invasion game development instructions (development instructions in Windows)
-##    Install pygame
+## 1.Install pygame
       1. Check whether the PIP is installed after installing the python 3.6.3 environment
 ### $python -m PIP -version can see that the version information has been installed, and if you find no installation using python get-pip.py
       2. Install pygame module
 ### Python -m PIP install -user pygame
-##    Start the game project
+## 2.Start the game project
    1. Create the Pygame window and respond to user input
    2. Set the background color
    3. Create the Settings class